gaspaonrocks/universal-node-router/readme.md

 DELETE | delete

 The choice of DataBase should not impact the router, since the logic is written inside the controllers, AS LONG AS THE METHOD HAVE THE SAME NAME.
+If method has a different name, the request will throw an error explaining what you have to do.

 ## Contributing
 If you want to help with anything, unit tests, methods...
 Submit a pull request and we'll discuss ;-)